Alfreton Town v Darlington

 on the door of promotion, finally reached the Blue Square Premier as Conference

 North champions in April 2011.
 Town were relegated back to the Conference North in 2014 after three seasons.
-Town finished a very creditable fifth last season.
+Town finished a disappointing 14th last season and are now under new ownership, a young American businessman taking over from the long-serving Wayne Bradley.
 Click here for streetmaps of the Alfreton ground

 is a limited number of seats, covered terracing, toilets and catering